levivoelz/levivoelz.github.io/services.md

   - Cross-browser compatibility issues debugging
 - Preliminary UX design and wireframes
 - Rapid prototyping, no code apps using Zapier, AirTable, Sheets, etc

+Don't ask me where I'm not a badass.

 ### FAQ’s